m0shaik/paper-company/docs/integration-guide.md

 You can deploy this repository using any platform which supports Next.js Version 13 and the [App Router Roadmap](https://beta.nextjs.org/docs/app-directory-roadmap).

-The repository only requires a single environment variable: `NEXT_PUBLIC_WIX_CLIENT_ID`, which should contain a client ID authorizing access to a Wix project's data.
+The repository only requires a single environment variable: `WIX_CLIENT_ID`, which should contain a client ID authorizing access to a Wix project's data.

 ## Part VI :Package dependency management